Manacled Mormon case: The crime

-Police set up a sting operation by having Anderson set up a 21 September rendezvous with McKinney and May leading to the two suspects being arrested.

 Judicial proceedings

-On 19 September 1977, McKinney and her alleged conspirator Keith May were arrested and charged with kidnap and assault.
-They vigorously denied the charges.
-While being taken to Epsom for a court appearance, she held a notice up at the window of the police vehicle saying, "Kirk left with me willingly!"
-At the committal hearing, McKinney stated of Anderson: "I loved him so much that I would ski naked down Mount Everest in the nude with a carnation up my nose if he asked me to."
-Press reports and McKinney's solicitor refer to the size differential between McKinney, who weighed 120 lb, and the 250 lb Anderson, described as being 6 ft 2 in tall.
-Under the Sexual Offences Act 1956 then in force in the United Kingdom, because the victim was male, no crime of rape had been committed, though indecent assault of a man did apply.
+Police set up a sting operation by having Anderson set up a 21 September rendezvous with McKinney and May, leading to the two suspects being arrested on 19 September.
+The pair were charged with kidnap and sexual assault, which they vigorously denied.
+While being taken to Epsom for a court appearance, McKinney held a notice up at the window of the police vehicle saying, "Kirk left with me willingly!"
+At the committal hearing, she stated of Anderson: "I loved him so much that I would ski naked down Mount Everest in the nude with a carnation up my nose if he asked me to."
+Press reports and McKinney's solicitor referred to the size differential between McKinney, who weighed 120 lb, and the 250 lb Anderson, described as being 6 ft 2 in tall.
+Under the Sexual Offences Act 1956, then in force in the United Kingdom, no crime of rape was deemed to have been committed since the victim was male; however, indecent assault of a man did apply.

-McKinney and May jumped bail and absconded from the UK on 12 April 1978.
+McKinney and May skipped bail and absconded from the UK on 12 April 1978.
 Their trial for kidnap had been due to begin on 2 May.
-A judge at London's Central Criminal Court in June 1978 sentenced McKinney and May in absentia to a year in prison for skipping bail (if their bail money, £1,000 each, was not paid to the court in forfeit).
-No extradition proceedings were instituted by Britain.
+In June a judge at London's Central Criminal Court sentenced McKinney and May in absentia to a year in prison for skipping bail (if their bail money, £1,000 each, was not paid to the court in forfeit).
+No extradition proceedings were instituted by the British government.

-On 18 July 1979, May and McKinney were both arrested in the United States by the FBI on charges of making false statements in order to obtain passports.
+On 18 July 1979, May and McKinney were both arrested in the US by the Federal Bureau of Investigation on charges of making false statements in order to obtain passports.
 They both received suspended sentences.